OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 functional evaluation of the component inputs.
 For the Paraboloid component, the equation for the paraboloid goes here.
-Note that the framework variables are accessed as members of the Paraboloid class, meaning that *self.x* returns the value of the framework input *x.* To make the equation clearer, *self.x* was to *x* and *self.y* was assigned to *y* before the equation.
+Note that the framework variables are accessed as members of the Paraboloid class, meaning that *self.x* returns the value of the framework input *x.* To make the equation clearer, *self.x* was assigned to *x* and *self.y* was assigned to *y* before the equation.
 Note also that the output value is assigned here similarly via *self.f_xy.* This changes the value of the framework variable and completes the component execution.